Keto Sourdough MasterClass™ — Ingredients

 Vital wheat gluten has unique baking characteristics:

-- Significantly improves dough elasticity and structure in low-carb bread
+- Significantly improves dough elasticity and structure in flexible keto bread

 - Enhances rise and texture in baked goods, especially in low-gluten flour recipes